roeycn/rick-and-morty-site/README.md

 export default MyApp;
 ```

-Finally, in the `mocks` files I have updated `PrimaryLayout.mocks.ts` to use `children: '{{component}}'` as a placeholder value to show in Storybook where a component would go, and I have removed the mock props in `SidebarLayout.mocks.ts` (though I do not remove the file, so I have the interface ready to go in case I ever need to add props).
+Finally, in the `mocks` files I have updated `SecondaryLayout.mocks.ts` to use `children: '{{component}}'` as a placeholder value to show in Storybook where a component would go, and I have removed the mock props in `SidebarLayout.mocks.ts` (though I do not remove the file, so I have the interface ready to go in case I ever need to add props).

 I have also changed the story titles from `templates/...` to `layouts/...`.